'Voids in rock' discovered under 246-unit Alexandra Park caught builders by surprise

 "I'm sure they would have known because they did a lot of drilling," he said, also citing the proximity to Maungakiekie.

-A worker on the site said today the cavity discoveries took crews by surprise and "hundreds of cubic metres" of grout and concrete which cost millions of dollars extra were used on the site after caves were discovered during the earthworks phase.
+A worker on the site said today that the cavity discoveries took crews by surprise and "hundreds of cubic metres" of grout and concrete which cost millions of dollars extra were used on the site after caves were discovered during the earthworks phase.

-"They found rooms 2m, 3m, up to to 4m high by 2m wide under the ground which had to be filled and stabilised for the foundations.
+"They found rooms 2m, 3m, up to 4m high by 2m wide under the ground which had to be filled and stabilised for the foundations.
 We don't call them caves but cavities," he said.

 The new foundations could only be driven down once the huge voids were filled and stabilised, he said.